-A few days ago I stumbled upon a letter I'd almost forgotten about.
-It was a message from Neil French.
+A few days ago, I stumbled upon a letter I’d almost forgotten about.
+It was from Neil French.

-It took me back to early 2007, when I was working as a copywriter for Grey Amsterdam.
-I was probably writing ads for margarine or toothpaste, when my Managing Director walked into my office with a grin on his face.
-He had news: I was selected, together with 6 other creatives from the European Grey network, to spend a week with Neil French.
+It took me back to early 2007, when I was working as a 35-year-old Copywriter at Grey Amsterdam.
+Probably busy writing ads for margarine or toothpaste when my Managing Director strolled into my office with a grin.
+"You’ve been selected," he said, "along with six other creatives from the European Grey network, to spend a week with Neil French."

 Holy crap.

-I remember trembling with excitement - and fear.
+I remember the mix of excitement - and fear.

-Neil French, World Wide Creative Director of WPP, former bullfighter, former manager of metal band Judas Priest, former gangster, former inventor of 'scam ads'.
-If you Googled Neil French you got pictures of him with a satanic look in his eyes, chewing on a fat cigar.
+Neil French—World Wide Creative Director of WPP, former bullfighter, manager of Judas Priest, gangster, inventor of ‘scam ads’.
+Google him, and you'd find photos of him with a devilish look, chomping on a fat cigar.

 But also, Neil French, one of the greatest copywriters alive, with a deliciously literate, sophisticated, irreverent style that had become a rarity in the industry.
 The man credited for bringing the 'creative revolution' to Asia and maker of classic ads like those for the Singapore Straits Times newspaper in 1993.
 In case you haven't seen them: to demonstrate the power of newspaper advertising he created a fake beer brand, XO Beer, notable for its high alcohol content.
 He then ran a series of ads promoting the beer, which led to consumers besieging Singapore bars, asking for the non-existent brand; point made about the power of print advertising.
 In typical Neil French fashion, he had registered the name of the beer in his own name and profited nicely when, as a follow-up to its hoax, the newspaper actually brewed a few hundred cases of the beer and sold them.